maxime1907/pytranslate/README.md

 # pytranslate

-Free translation service using different APIs
+Translate files for free using different APIs

 ## Requirements